Section 818: Occupational Health and Safety - Incident Reporting and Investigation (IRI)

 The Central Incident Resource will administer completed incident reports and report incident statistics to the permanent head of their respective ministry, and for Executive Government.

-Statistics and investigation records shall be safeguarded, maintained and communicated as per applicable privacy legislation, and retained as per Administrative Records Management System (ARMS) and Operational Records System (ORS).
+Statistics and investigation records shall be retained as per Administrative Records Management System (ARMS) and Operational Records System (ORS).

 All employees shall participate in Incident Reporting and Investigation policy training .
 Policy training is knowledge transfer at a level appropriate to an employee's level of authority and responsibility in order to effectively comply with this policy.
 Written records of training must be maintained.